Guyana COVID-19 Update (updated on August 11, 2020)

 Trans Guyana Airlines:All passengers will be screened for flu-like symptoms prior to boarding.
 Anyone found with a temperature of 38 degrees Celsius and over will be denied boarding.
 Passengers who are denied boarding because of health concerns will be refunded their fare or given the opportunity to reschedule their travel plans without charge.
 Passengers who choose to cancel their reservations between 0 and 48 hours prior to flight will be subject to our cancellation policy but TGA will waive the admin/change fee.

 Closures and Postponements

-- Under the guidance of the Ministry of Public Health, the Government of Guyana has instituted a mandatory curfew from 6pm to 6am for all businesses and services not deemed essential.
+Under the guidance of the Ministry of Public Health, the Government of Guyana has instituted a phased approach to opening our economy and businesses.
+Guyana is currently in Phase 4which includes: